 \subsection{Evolution equations}

-We summarise the method proposed by \cite{Foucart:2016rxm}, but we refer the reader to the original work for additional details and to \cite{OConnor:2018tuw} for details on the M1 neutrino transport implemented in FLASH.
+We summarize the method proposed by \cite{Foucart:2016rxm}, but we refer to the original work for additional details and to \cite{OConnor:2018tuw} for details on the M1 neutrino transport implemented in FLASH.
 Unlike \cite{Foucart:2016rxm}, we operate within the Newtonian framework.
 Therefore, our formulation differs slightly from that of \cite{Foucart:2016rxm}.
-In section~\ref{sec:impr}, we will describe the changes we made to the original scheme by \cite{Foucart:2016rxm}, but for clarity and to provide a summary of our starting point, we describe the original method below.
+In section~\ref{sec:impr}, we describe the changes we made to the original scheme by \cite{Foucart:2016rxm}, but for clarity and to provide a summary of our starting point, we describe the original method below.

 By evolving the number density of the neutrinos, in addition to the energy and momentum densities, it is possible to get a local estimate of the average energy of the neutrinos, which facilitates an approximation of the spectral shape of the neutrino spectrum \citep{Foucart:2016rxm}.